How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 How many oil rig workers die each year?

-Skilled workers receive good wages in exchange for the risks of their Jobs
+Skilled workers receive good wages in exchange for the risks of their Jobs.

-Oil patch workers earn good salaries, and for a good reason.
+Oil patch workers earn good salaries and for a good reason.
 Oil extraction is a specialized field, and the skill set of an experienced worker will be attractive to many companies.
 Many companies must ramp up production to take advantage of rising oil prices.
 The same companies go after the same workers and offer higher wages.
 Some companies may cut corners because they need help finding enough employees to work on their platform.

 Oil rigs emit a volatile and flammable substance.
 Companies use heavy equipment to extract oil and gas underground or on the sea floor.
 Employees on an offshore oil rig, literally on a fixed platform in the middle of the ocean, depend on their company's safety measures for their lives.
 A collision or explosion with a marine vessel can damage offshore oil rigs.
-Some of rigs' biggest mass casualty incidents involved collisions with larger boats.
+Some of the rigs' most significant mass casualty incidents involved collisions with larger boats.

 Common causes of death on oil rigs